dkim3110/c_mkproj/README.md

 ## Description

-mkproj is a lightweight, zero-dependency command-line utility written in C that automates the scaffolding of new C programming projects.
-It offers three different initialization modes ranging from a barebones setup to a fully structured layout with src, build, include, and lib directories, alongside an auto-dependency tracking Makefile.
+`mkproj` is a lightweight, zero-dependency command-line utility written in C that automates the scaffolding of new C programming projects.
+It offers different initialization modes ranging from a barebones setup to a fully structured layout with `src`, `build`, `include`, and `lib` directories, alongside an auto-dependency tracking `Makefile`.

-Projects generated with `--default` and `--full` modes come with ready-to-use Makefiles out of the box.

 ## Getting Started